ProjectXfire/devChallenges_Todo/README.md

 To save the data I have used the JSON-SERVER (local database).
 The project is responsive.

-That I have leart was how to configure the JSON-SERVER.
+That I have learned was how to configure the JSON-SERVER.
 First create the file .json and finally run the following command ---> npx json-server --watch data/db.json --port 8000, the part "data/db,json" depend where the file is located and the name.

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->